Is Applying for Multiple Positions at the Same Company a Good Idea or a Bad One?

 Another networking approach is to ask your peers, friends, and family if they know anyone who works for the company.
 It is easier for an individual to get employed by a company if they know someone who already works there.
 Also, many organizations have an employee referral program that compensates current employees when they find talent.
 This is a win-win situation.
 You get to know the employee making a great new connection, and the employee delivers your resume to the appropriate person ensuring it is seen.

 Applying for jobs is not easy.
 It is a painstaking process with lots of hoops to jump through.
 Do not waste your precious time by applying to lots of jobs within an organization.
 Instead, use your time to be strategic in your approach and you will be successful in your efforts.

 As always, cheering for you friends!

-Dr. Jeannine Bennett is the founder and CEO for Vision to Purpose, an organization dedicated to helping individuals and businesses succeed through the offering of tailored career, life and business solutions.
+Dr. Jeannine Bennett is the founder and CEO of Vision to Purpose, an organization dedicated to helping individuals and businesses succeed through the offering of tailored career, business, and writing solutions.

 Need a resume writer?
 How about a career coach?
 Perhaps a business consultant?
 Look no further, Dr. Bennett and the Vision to Purpose team can help!
 You can learn more about Dr. Bennett and Vision to Purpose by visiting www.visiontopurpose.com.